Mahlet2123/chrome-screen-recording-extension/README.md

 # screen-recording-app-react-django

-This repository houses the codebase for a screen recording and sharing application built with React (frontend) and Django (backend).
-The application allows users to effortlessly record their screens and share the captured content seamlessly.
+This repository contains the codebase for a Chrome Extension designed to capture and share screen recordings seamlessly.
+The frontend is built with React, providing an intuitive user interface for initiating and managing screen recordings.
+On the backend, Django handles video storage and presentation.